Saint Julian (album): 2013 expanded edition

 "I've Got Levitation" was originally recorded by The 13th Floor Elevators and "Non-Alignment Pact" by Pere Ubu.

-Chart positions
+Charts

 Album cover

 The album's cover was shot by English photographer Peter Ashworth, who said of the shoot, "The pose for the album cover was standing with his arms outstretched, as if being crucified.
 It was freezing.
 One of the coldest nights of the year.
 It took many hours for me and Bruno Tilley, the art director, to light the entire space with heavy duty parcan lights running from a generator truck just out of sight."